mrshll/mmx/data/notes/2016-11-10_an-appeal-for-impact.md

 ---
-name: An Appeal For Impact
+name: An appeal for impact
 date: 2016-11-10
 bref: An Appeal For Impact
 host: research & notes